SeniorMars/seniormars.com/content/posts/everyday_birthday/index.md

 {% end %}

-Using the corollary, we can now finally calculate the probability our question asks for!
+Using the corollary, we can finally calculate the probability our question asks for!
 Let $A_i$ be the event that nobody has a birthday on day $i$, then the probability that at least one student has each birthday is given by:

 $$